wesleybertipaglia/notes/content/study/computer-science/computer/Computer summary.md

 - Interpreted: call an interpreter that executes the code
 - Compiled: compile the entire code into machine code that results in an executable file

-Variables
-- A memory store in the ram

-Pointer
-- a variable that the value is the memory address of another variable
-- use: low level memory control
-- many languages dont deals with pointers, instead they have garbage collector

-Garbage Collection
-- Automatically allocates and deallocates memory when a variable is no longer referenced in the program

 Data Types
 ![[Pasted image 20240330093005.png]]